stilab-ets/iacreview/README.md

 # iacreview

-This is the replication package for the paper institled "Code Review Practices for Infrastructure-as-Code: An Empirical Study on OpenStack Projects".
+This is the replication package for the paper intitled "Code Review Practices for Infrastructure-as-Code: An Empirical Study on OpenStack Projects".

 In this repository, we provide,